 Dr. Alexander Farivar

-With just 3,000 new cases diagnosed each year, mesothelioma remains a relatively rare type of cancer; in order to receive the best treatment, it is important to choose a doctor who is well versed with the intricacies of the disease.
-Dr. Farivar specializes in pleural mesothelioma, an asbestos-related cancer that strikes the pleura, or the lining of the chest wall.
+Dr. Alexander Farivar specializes in pleural mesothelioma, an asbestos-related cancer that strikes the pleura, or the lining of the chest wall.
 He performs surgeries on the lungs, chest wall and esophagus, and often utilizes several cutting-edge surgery techniques.
 These include “robot assisted surgery,” surgery that pairs a surgeon with robotic technology, usually for early-stage cancer surgeries, and “video assisted thoracic surgery,” a technique that accesses the lung through small incisions with the aid of a tiny video camera.

 In addition to his work with mesothelioma, Dr. Farivar also treats chest wall tumors, esophageal cancer, achalasia, gastroesophageal reflux disease, and other disorders affecting the chest and esophagus.